adrianskelton/project3/README.md

 ## **Front-end features**

 ### **Background image**
-The frontend is very basic with just the chameleon background added to make the game-play area look a bit more vibrant. \
+The frontend is very basic with just the chameleon background added to make the game-play area look a bit more vibrant.

 ![](https://i.ibb.co/H7rz38r/pexels-george-lebada-567540-1.jpg)

 ### **Title Heading**

 ANIMAL QUIZ above the terminal window which compliments the terminal window below it.
+I added a drop shadow in the css to make the title more visible as there was too much white in the background image.

 ![](assets/images/readme_images/screenshot_header.png)

 ---